News from the Northeastern IPM Center, including research results, success stories, new resources, and funding opportunities.

-The second annual IPM Online Conference hosted by the Northeastern IPM Center (NEIPMC) featured updates from active projects funded by the NEIPMC’s Partnership Grants Program and from IPM-related projects funded through the NE SARE Program and USDA-NIFA’s ARDP and EIP.
+The third annual IPM Online Conference, hosted by the Northeastern IPM Center (NEIPMC), featured updates from active projects funded by the NEIPMC’s Partnership Grants Program and from IPM-related projects funded through the Northeast SARE Program and USDA-NIFA’s ARDP and EIP.

 This poster shows IPM steps for agriculture and for structures and communities in an informative, graphical format.